techenby/livewire-best-practices-talk/slides.md

   - etc.
 - I'm Livewire's Biggest Fan __*__{style="font-family: MonoLisa;"}
   - \* Cannot be scientifically proven{style="font-family: MonoLisa; list-style-type: none;"}

 </v-clicks>

 <!--
 Big Nerd: LEGO, Band, 3D printing and more

-Livewire: I've been using Livewire since the beginning and I freaking love it.
+Livewire: I've been using Livewire since the beginning, and I freaking love it.
 -->

 ---